How to clean your glasses

 Microfiber cleaning cloths are ideal for cleaning glasses.
 These cloths dry the lenses very effectively and trap oils to avoid smearing.

 But because they trap debris so effectively, make sure you clean the cloths frequently.
-Hand-wash the cloth using lotion-free dishwashing liquid and clean water; allow the cloth to air dry.
+Hand-wash the cloths using lotion-free dishwashing liquid and clean water, then allow the cloths to air dry.

 Unfortunately, there is no magic cure for scratched lenses.
-Once your glasses are scratched, they are scratched.
+Once your glasses are scratched, they’re scratched.

 Some products are designed to make the scratches look a little less visible.
-Most of these products are just waxy substances that wear off easily.
+Most of these products are just waxy substances that wear off easily and can interfere with the clarity of vision your glasses are designed to provide.
 Results with these products are mixed, depending on the location and depth of the scratches.
-Also, they often will smear anti-reflective lenses.
+Also, they will often smear anti-reflective lenses.

 Besides reflecting light and interfering with vision, scratches can affect the impact resistance of your eyeglass lenses.
-For optimum vision and safety, replace your lenses if they become scratched.
+For optimum vision and safety, you should replace your lenses if they become scratched.

-When purchasing lenses, choose those that have a durable scratch-resistant coating.
-And ask your optician if your purchase includes an anti-scratch warranty — especially if scratched lenses have been an issue in the past.
+When purchasing new lenses, choose those that have a durable scratch-resistant coating.
+And ask your optician if your purchase includes an anti-scratch warranty — especially if scratched lenses have been an issue for you in the past.

 If your lenses are in good shape but the nose pads or other parts of the frame have become impossible to keep clean, return to where you purchased your glasses.

-Eyeglass lenses can easily get scratched if you fail to store them somewhere safe.
+Eyeglass lenses can easily get scratched (or broken) if you fail to store them somewhere safe.
 This includes when you take them off at bedtime.

 If you don’t have a glasses case handy, place your glasses upside down with the temples open — somewhere safe, where they won’t get knocked off a table or countertop.

 All eyeglass lenses will eventually get a few scratches.
-Eyeglasses lenses are scratch resistant, not scratch-proof.
+Eyeglass lenses may be scratch-resistant, but they aren’t scratch-proof.

 When purchasing glasses, ask about anti-scratch warranties for your lenses.
 This is especially important for children’s eyeglasses or if you wear glasses in dusty conditions.